Select Page

 I have also contributed to the derivation of the posterior equations.

-I have written the code in R to apply this Bayesian analysis to the study of filament networks of plant cells.
+I have written code in R to apply this Bayesian analysis to the study of filament networks of plant cells.
 Protein filaments determine the structure, shape, and motion of a cell.
 Each filament network consists of the locations of actin protein filaments present within the cell.
 A filament network classification scheme provides researchers with greater insight into the mechanisms which underlie cytoplasmic streaming and intracellular transport.
 In our Bayesian classification of filament networks, a training set of persistence diagrams generated from each class of filament networks is used to approximate the posterior distribution for each class.
 The probability that a test persistence diagram belongs to a particular class is then estimated and used to predict the most likely class.
-This work is ongoing with Professor Vasileios Maroulas, Farzana Nasrin, and collaborators working in biochemical engineering at UTK.
+This joint work was published in Bayesian Analysis.

 Army Research Lab